dougeby/IntuneDocs/InTuneDocs/DeployUse/intune-on-premises-exchange-connector.md

  -   Set-ADServerSettings
  -   Get-Command

-## Download the on-premises Exchange Connector software installation package
+## Download the On-premises Exchange Connector software installation package

-1. On a supported Windows Server operating system for the on-premises Exchange Connector, open the [Microsoft Intune administration console](http://manage.microsoft.com) (http://manage.microsoft.com) with a user account that is an administrator in the Exchange tenant and that has a license to use Exchange Server.
+1. On a supported Windows Server operating system for the On-premises Exchange Connector, open the [Microsoft Intune administration console](http://manage.microsoft.com) (http://manage.microsoft.com) with a user account that is an administrator in the Exchange tenant and that has a license to use Exchange Server.
 ![Open set up Exchange Connection](../media/ExchangeConnector.gif)

 2. In the workspace shortcuts pane, choose **Admin**>**Mobile Device Management** > **Microsoft Exchange**>**Setup Exchange Connection**.

 3. On the **Setup Exchange Connection** page, choose **Download On-Premises Connector**.

-4. The on-premises Exchange Connector is contained in a compressed (.zip) folder that can be opened or saved.
+4. The On-premises Exchange Connector is contained in a compressed (.zip) folder that can be opened or saved.
 In the **File Download** dialog box, choose **Save** to store the compressed folder to a secure location.

 > [!IMPORTANT]
-> Do not rename or move the files that are in the on-premises Exchange Connector folder.
+> Do not rename or move the files that are in the On-premises Exchange Connector folder.
 Moving or renaming the folder's contents will cause the installation to fail.

-## Install and configure the Intune on-premises Exchange Connector
+## Install and configure the Intune On-premises Exchange Connector
-Perform the following steps to install the Intune on-premises Exchange Connector.
-The on-premises Exchange Connector can only be installed once per Intune subscription, and only on one computer.
-If you try to configure an additional on-premises Exchange Connector, the new connection will replace the original one.
+Perform the following steps to install the Intune On-premises Exchange Connector.
+The On-premises Exchange Connector can only be installed once per Intune subscription, and only on one computer.
+If you try to configure an additional On-premises Exchange Connector, the new connection will replace the original one.

-1. On a supported operating system for the on-premises Connector, extract the files in **Exchange_Connector_Setup.zip** to a secure location.
+1. On a supported operating system for the On-premises Connector, extract the files in **Exchange_Connector_Setup.zip** to a secure location.

-2. After the files are extracted, open the extracted folder and double-click **Exchange_Connector_Setup.exe** to install the on-premises Exchange Connector.
+2. After the files are extracted, open the extracted folder and double-click **Exchange_Connector_Setup.exe** to install the On-premises Exchange Connector.

     > [!IMPORTANT]
-    > If the destination folder is not a secure location, you should delete the certificate file **WindowsIntune.accountcert** after you install the on-premises Connector.
+    > If the destination folder is not a secure location, you should delete the certificate file **WindowsIntune.accountcert** after you install the On-premises Connector.

 3. In the **Microsoft Intune Exchange Connector** dialog box, select either **On-premises Microsoft Exchange Server** or **Hosted Microsoft Exchange Server**.

   ![Choose your Exchange Server type](../media/IntuneSA1dconfigureExchConnector.png)

-  For an on-premises Exchange server, provide either the server name or the fully-qualified domain name of the Exchange server that hosts the **Client Access Server** role.
+  For an On-premises Exchange server, provide either the server name or the fully-qualified domain name of the Exchange server that hosts the **Client Access Server** role.

   For a hosted Exchange server, provide the Exchange server address.
 To find the hosted Exchange server URL: